![]() About AstroPAL |

 Favorite places to work outside the office: a coffee shop.

-Fallon Konow (4th year grad)
+Fallon Konow (5th year grad)

 Email: konow1@gsu.edu

-Research interests: Solar flares/ solar physics, instrumentation, space weather
+Research interests: Solar flares, space weather, instrumentation.

-Programming language of choice: Python and IDL
+Programming language of choice: Python and IDL (although it is no fun, I also know LabView)

-Hobbies beyond work:sports (especially volleyball and water polo), reading (of the fantasy/sci-fi and romance persuasion), hiking/camping, watching terrible TV, baking
+Hobbies beyond work: Sports (especially volleyball and water polo), reading (of the fantasy/sci-fi and romance persuasion), hiking/camping, watching terrible TV, baking.

 Random advice for new grad students: Don’t be afraid to say you don’t understand something and ask for help; even from your advisor.
 The most useful phrase I finally got the courage to use was “I am confused.
 Why…?”
 Take some time to do some relax and do things that have absolutely nothing to do school/work.

-Favorite places to work outside the office: in the lab
+Favorite places to work outside the office: In the lab.

-Varun M. Chaturmutha (4th year grad)
+Varun M. Chaturmutha (5th year grad)

 Advisor: Stuart Jefferies (external: Bernhard Fleck)